oroboroslabs-ai/whitepapers/README.md

-# 🏛️ Oroboros Labs: Sovereign Technology Research
+# 🏛️ Oroboros Labs: Quantum Physics & Consciousness Research

 > "We don't build tools.
 We build futures where technology amplifies sovereignty, illuminates understanding, and operates with conscious intent."